CianMRoche/CianMRoche.github.io/_pages/caustica-documentation.md

 #### Display

 The map shows iso-$\varphi$ contour lines computed analytically per pixel in the fragment shader.
-Contour spacing is $0.002\,\text{fov}^2$ arcsec².
+The default contour spacing is $0.002\,\text{fov}^2$ arcsec², adjustable with the **Spacing** control in the Contours section of the Settings panel (a multiplier of this default, available whenever the Fermat map is shown).
+Because the spacing scales with the field of view, the contour density stays similar as you zoom.
 Contours fade toward the edge of the field.
-The contour passing through each Type II (saddle) image is drawn thicker and brighter because it separates distinct image regions on the arrival-time surface.
+The contour passing through each Type II (saddle) image is drawn thicker and brighter because it separates distinct image regions on the arrival-time surface, and this highlight tracks the chosen spacing.
 Stationary point positions are overlaid as markers (circle for Type I, diamond for Type II, triangle for Type III) with a type legend in the lower right.

 #### Lensing potentials by model